 What do we know?

 Animal studies have looked at the relationship between maternal diet and offspring behaviour.
 Feeding animals a high fat diet during pregnancy disrupts the mood-regulation systems in offspring.
 Offspring of mothers that ate a high fat diet also are more likely to show anxiety or depression-like behaviours than the offspring of mothers who ate normally.
-New data from mice show that a high fat diet during pregnancy can result in autism-like behaviours in the offspring.
+Data from mice show that a high fat diet during pregnancy can result in autism-like behaviours in the offspring.

 What do we need to do now?